Kiran-sai-99/weatherapp/README.md

 ## 🔄 Application Workflow

 1. User enters a city name.
-2. Django receives the request from the frontend.
+2. Django receives the request.
-3. The backend sends an API request to OpenWeatherMap.
+3. The backend sends a request to the OpenWeatherMap API.
-4. Weather data is returned in JSON format.
+4. The API returns weather data in JSON format.
 5. Django processes the response.
 6. Weather information is passed to the template.
 7. Dynamic weather details are displayed on the webpage.